Bal33p/HCXDumpTool-on-RasberryPi-Zero-W-Using-Onboard-Broadcom-Chip-HowTo/README.md

 NOTE:I have found that I am unable to  get monitor mode working if wpa supplicant is installed.

 	apt-get remove wpasupplicant

- Note: To connect to regular access points you have to execute the following command first: o	nexutil -m0
+ Note: To connect to regular access points you have to execute the following command first:

+	nexutil -m0

 Optional: To make the RPI3 load the modified driver after reboot:

 •	Find the path of the default driver at reboot:

-o	modinfo brcmfmac | grep brcmfmac.ko
+	modinfo brcmfmac | grep brcmfmac.ko

 •	Backup the original driver:

-o	mv "<PATH TO THE DRIVER>/brcmfmac.ko" "<PATH TO THE DRIVER>/brcmfmac.ko.orig"
+	mv "<PATH TO THE DRIVER>/brcmfmac.ko" "<PATH TO THE DRIVER>/brcmfmac.ko.orig"

 •	Copy the modified driver:

-o	cp /opt/nexmon/patches/bcm43430a1/7_45_41_26/nexmon/brcmfmac_kernel49/brcmfmac.ko /lib/modules/4.14.62+/kernel/drivers/net/wireless/broadcom/brcm80211/brcmfmac/brcmfmac.ko
+	cp /opt/nexmon/patches/bcm43430a1/7_45_41_26/nexmon/brcmfmac_kernel49/brcmfmac.ko /lib/modules/4.14.62+/kernel/drivers/net/wireless/broadcom/brcm80211/brcmfmac/brcmfmac.ko

-•	Probe all modules and generate new dependency: o	depmod -a
+•	Probe all modules and generate new dependency:

+	depmod -a

-•	The new driver should be loaded by default after reboot: o	reboot
+•	The new driver should be loaded by default after reboot:

+	reboot

 Using the Monitor Mode patch

-•	Thanks to the prior work of Mame82, you can setup a new monitor mode interface by executing: o	iw phy `iw dev wlan0 info | gawk '/wiphy/ {printf "phy" $2}'` interface add mon0 type monitor
+•	Thanks to the prior work of Mame82, you can setup a new monitor mode interface by executing:

+	iw phy `iw dev wlan0 info | gawk '/wiphy/ {printf "phy" $2}'` interface add mon0 type monitor

-•	To activate monitor mode in the firmware, simply set the interface up: o	ifconfig mon0 up.
+•	To activate monitor mode in the firmware, simply set the interface up:

+	ifconfig mon0 up

 •	Monitor mode is now active.
-There is no need to call airmon-ng.
+There is no need to call airmon-ng

-•	The interface already set the Radiotap header, therefore, tools like tcpdump or airodump-ng can be used out of the box: o	tcpdump -i mon0
+•	The interface already set the Radiotap header, therefore, tools like tcpdump or airodump-ng can be used out of the box:

+	tcpdump -i mon0

+Optional: To make the RPI3 load the modified driver after reboot:

+•	Find the path of the default driver at reboot

+	modinfo brcmfmac #the first line should be the full path

+•	Backup the original driver

+	mv "<PATH TO THE DRIVER>/brcmfmac.ko" "<PATH TO THE DRIVER>/brcmfmac.ko.orig"

+	Get Kernel version info: uname -a

+•	Copy the modified driver for (Kernel 4.9):

+	cp /home/pi/nexmon/patches/bcm43430a1/7_45_41_46/nexmon/brcmfmac_kernel49/brcmfmac.ko "<PATH TO THE DRIVER>/"

+•	Copy the modified driver (Kernel 4.14)

+	cp /opt/nexmon/patches/bcm43430a1/7_45_41_46/nexmon/brcmfmac_4.14.y-nexmon/brcmfmac.ko "<PATH TO THE DRIVER>/"

+•	Probe all modules and generate new dependency

+	depmod -a

+•	The new driver should be loaded by default after reboot:

+	reboot

-Optional: To make the RPI3 load the modified driver after reboot: o	Find the path of the default driver at reboot: modinfo brcmfmac #the first line should be the full path o	Backup the original driver: mv "<PATH TO THE DRIVER>/brcmfmac.ko" "<PATH TO THE DRIVER>/brcmfmac.ko.orig" o	Get Kernel version info: uname -a o	Copy the modified driver for (Kernel 4.9): cp /home/pi/nexmon/patches/bcm43430a1/7_45_41_46/nexmon/brcmfmac_kernel49/brcmfmac.ko "<PATH TO THE DRIVER>/" o	Copy the modified driver (Kernel 4.14): cp /opt/nexmon/patches/bcm43430a1/7_45_41_46/nexmon/brcmfmac_4.14.y-nexmon/brcmfmac.ko "<PATH TO THE DRIVER>/" o	Probe all modules and generate new dependency: depmod -a o	The new driver should be loaded by default after reboot: reboot  * Note: It is possible to connect to an access point or run your own access point in parallel to the monitor mode interface on the wlan0 interface
+* Note: It is possible to connect to an access point or run your own access point in parallel to the monitor mode interface on the wlan0 interface

-•	I have found that I have to run these two commands every time I want to run monitor mode so, I have added the following two lines to /etc/rc.local script at the bottom before exit 0 o	iw phy `iw dev wlan0 info | gawk '/wiphy/ {printf "phy" $2}'` interface add mon0 type monitor o	ifconfig mon0 up o	Save and reboot
+•	I have found that I have to run these two commands every time I want to run monitor mode so, I have added the following two lines to /etc/rc.local script at the bottom before exit 0

+	iw phy `iw dev wlan0 info | gawk '/wiphy/ {printf "phy" $2}'` interface add mon0 type monitor

+	ifconfig mon0 up

+	Save and reboot

 Example of rc.local edits:

 GNU nano 2.7.4                  File: etc/rc.local                  Modified

 #